pantheon-systems/documentation/source/content/website-migration-service.md

 - Pantheon Default Upstreams

-  - Before Pantheon hands the site off to you for User Acceptance Testing, Pantheon will update the site to use the most current Upstream release.
+  - Before Pantheon hands the site off to you for User Acceptance Testing (UAT), Pantheon will update the site to use the most current Upstream release.

     - If this causes issues, we will roll it back to the current version on your production server